Devidkfr/ScriptWare/README.md

 10. Working Execution System! - Can change at anytime if roblox patches shit
 # 11. It has, 78% UNC!

-This is currently the only place you can get SCRIPTWARE so there no other places to download scriptware!
+This is currently the 1/2 only place you can get SCRIPTWARE so there Is a way to download it from my discord.
 (This is my verison though!)

 Updates will be in the Update Logs!